OpenLMLab/GAOKAO-Bench/README_EN.md

 ## Our Result

-We have counted the Gaokao scores of gpt-3.5-turbo in previous years:
+We have counted the Gaokao scores of gpt-3.5-turbo in previous years.
+Among them, GAOGAO-A represents science subjects, and GAOKAO-B represents liberal arts subjects:

 **Note: gpt-3.5-turbo is version 2023.4.10, and all gpt-3.5-turbo results below are for this version**